packetinspector/AlienVault-Plugins/SuperBasic-Monitor/README.md

 Upon invocation this plugin will call grep, substituting the dest IP({to}).
 We parse the results with the regex(regexp) and pass back the match as result.

 This is then evaluated by the correlation engine.
-Let's look at part of the xml:
+Let's look at the xml responsible:

 ```XML
 <directive id="500001" name="Basic Monitor Match" priority="2">